prometheus/node_exporter/README.md

 should be used for service-level metrics.
 The textfile module is for metrics that are tied to a machine.

-To use set the `--collector.textfile.directory` flag on the Node exporter.
+To use it, set the `--collector.textfile.directory` flag on the Node exporter.
 The collector will parse all files in that directory matching the glob `*.prom` using the [text format](http://prometheus.io/docs/instrumenting/exposition_formats/).